 Teeth Bonding in Bethesda, MD

-Dr. Khanna is your experienced cosmetic dentist in Bethesda, MD.
-She is happy to provide teeth bonding services to patients who want to address minor blemishes on their dental structures.
+Dr. Khanna provides teeth bonding services to patients who want to address minor blemishes on their teeth.
 If you are interested in learning what teeth bonding can do for you and your smile, we recommend scheduling a cosmetic consultation with Dr. Khanna.
-Below are answers to frequently asked questions regarding teeth bonding:

 What can teeth bonding help with?

 Teeth bonding can help patients conceal bleach-resistant stains, chips, minor cracks, and gaps.
 This procedure is meant only to address minor cosmetic concerns.
 Major chips or cracks that may impact your smile’s functionality should be addressed with one of our restorative dentistry solutions instead.

 Can children benefit from teeth bonding?